kalliannhale/rewildingCities/README.md

 rewildingCities is an open-source platform for collective imagination through actual science—where research on urban ecosystems meets worldbuilding, and data becomes a lens for designing climate-resilient futures.
 We create accessible, rigorous analytical tools for communities ready to ask: *How will we redraw this map?
 What flourishes when we make room for the wild?
 When will we finally design our infrastructure like nature does—to be collaborative, adaptive, regenerative?*

-**Our first investigation: Park Cooling Intensity.** We're going to need to understand how heat travels throughout our cities.
+**Our first investigation: surviving rising temperatures.** We're going to need to understand how heat travels throughout our cities.
 Nature did it best with green infrastructure, and we want to look at how we can design a *literal* rewilding of the city to combat our deadliest, most frequent natural disasters: heat waves.
 We've built an accessible pipeline for citizens to conduct their own geospatial analyses with community-specific datasets.

 Currently, our platform supports initial spatial analyses exploring rising urban temperatures and the effects of green infrastructure.
 We invite researchers, organizers, and learners to build with us—creating pipelines using this infrastructure to investigate the questions that matter to your community, and contribute to the development of economies of resilience.

 ---

-## 🔮 Who This Is For
+## Who is this for?

 - **Researchers and analysts** who believe data can serve more than dashboards
 - **Advocates and planners** building evidence for climate-resilient futures